phantomaton-ai/aniheim/DESIGN.md

     *   Embedded player JS (generated in step 4).
     *   Necessary runtime libraries (e.g., `howler.js` for audio management if needed).

+/comment(user:woe) {
+    Great overview, really helped clarify the complexity.
+(Note that this may need updating to reflect revisions elsewhere based on other comments)
+}

 ## 9. Output HTML Structure <html>

 *   A single HTML file.